Indiana judge dismisses state's lawsuit against TikTok that alleged child safety, privacy concerns

 The dismissal is an apparent national first with similar lawsuits pending in Arkansas and Utah.

-In a written statement, a spokesperson for Attorney General Todd Rokita said the office is “considering appellate options at this time.”
+In a written statement, a spokesperson for Attorney General Todd Rokita said the office is “considering appellate options at this time" and maintained its position taken in the lawsuit.

+“We were the first state to file suit against TikTok, but not the last, and it’s reassuring to see others take up this ongoing fight against a foreign Big Tech threat, in any jurisdiction,” the spokesperson said.

+In her ruling, DeGroote said the court lacked personal jurisdiction over the case and reaffirmed a previous court ruling that found downloading a free app does not count as consumer transaction under the Indiana Deceptive Consumer Sales Act.

 There were previous signs of skepticism from courts about the Republican attorney general's arguments.